 Now, the question is how do we collect this data, and is it really feasible?

 In my opinion, two options could be considered for data collection which are as follows.

 - Mobile Phone

 For example, we can install an app that continuously tracks the location of a mobile.
 A database will be used to keep a record of each device.
 This way if someone is identified as infected by coronavirus then we can test all other individuals that came into contact with him.

 Without a proper system of contact tracing, it is very difficult to stop a pandemic because it spreads exponentially.
-Meaning that if one person transferred the virus to 5 other then those 5 people can also infect anyone who came in contact with them.
+Meaning that if one person transferred the virus to 5 others then those 5 people could also infect anyone who came in contact with them.

 After the quick spread of coronavirus, two tech giants Google and Apple had joined hands to create a framework for digital contact tracing.
 They named it as Exposure Notification.